stylehouse/zap/README.md

 These commands are left running when zap exits, reparented to `/lib/systemd/systemd --user`.
 Via fixups they won't get in the way of a new zap instance.

 Needs knowledge.
 Ideally we handle Ctrl+C for zap exit and end jobs smoothly.
+It now takes multiple Ctrl+C to kill zap et al and your terminal may need a `reset`.
 Even knowing the process tree to track cpu|mem would be nice.

 ## other